codingwithswapnil/mt586parser/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Changes required

+Check file named fine-upload.service.ts to get the upload file functionlity with call to the parsing mechanism service.
+Remove line number 33 to 43 from file named file-upload,.component.ts.
+That data will be from parsed service and we can set it into subsciption of the service in same file in function onUpload.
+Popup functionlity is coded into popup-form component.